labyrinthinesecurity/silhouette/README.md

 # De-escalation

+De-escalation is based on logs collected from your Log Analytics workspace.
+To optimize logs retrieval from Azure backends, they are cached in a container sitting in your storage account.
+Create a container called with the name of your build_partition

 ## customize role definitions of a cluster

-Now pick a cluster ID from the above mentioned CSV and stick it to the function called in investigate_cluster.py
+Now pick a cluster ID from the above mentioned CSV and stick it to the function called in condensate.py

-For example, if the cluster ID you want to investigate has cluster ID 7, you should set the function as follows:
+For example, if the cluster ID you want to condensate has cluster ID 7, you should set the function as follows:

 ```
-investigate_cluster(run_partition,"7",verbose=True)
+generate_condensate(run_partition,"7",verbose=True,debug=False)
 ```

 Notice that the cluster ID is actually string "7", not number 7.

-Run investigate_cluster.py to stdout a clusterwide enumeration of assigned roles (golden source) and actual permissions (ground truth).
+Run condensate.py to stdout a clusterwide enumeration of assigned roles (golden source) and actual permissions (ground truth).
+As explained above, logs will retrieved from your local container cache.
+If they are not already there, they will be pulled from LAW and stored in the cache for future re-use.

-This will help you reshape (or create) built-in role definitions, clusterwide.
+condensate will help you reshape (or create) built-in role definitions, clusterwide.
+These clusterwide role definitions are dumped to stdout: they are called cluster condensates.

-On stdout, it will also give you a proposed set of minimized role definitions for your cluster.
-These are used to calculate the desired silhouette of the cluster.

-investigate_cluster.py will also generate a file called clustername_ground_permissions.json that will help you understand whih SPN in the cluster is producing which ground permission, and in which scope.
+If you set debug to True, generate_condensate.py will also dump a file called clustername_ground_permissions.json that will help you understand whih SPN in the cluster is producing which ground permission, and in which scope.
 In our example with cluster 7, the file generated is called 7_ground_permissions.json

 ## fine-tuning (clusterwide, not per SPN!)

-Most of ground truth permissions operate at the ressource or subresource level.
+Ground truth permissions operate at the ressource or subresource level.
 This grain is often too fine to allow a scalable scoping of role defitinions.
 You want to scope roles at management group, subscription, or, whenever possible, resource group level.

 If you are ready to customize cluster roles, my recommendation is two split each cluster roles into three parts: